-- (1)Information on significant transactions - A.Financing provided to others: None. - B.Endorsement/Guarantee provided to others: Please refer to attachment 1. - C.Marketable securities held as of December 31, 2023 (excluding investments in subsidiaries, associates and joint ventures): Please refer to attachment 2. - D.Individual securities acquired or disposed of with accumulated amount of at least NT\$ 300 million or 20 percent of the paid-in capital for the year ended December 31, 2023: Please refer to attachment 3. - E.Acquisition of individual real estate with amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2023: Please refer to attachment 4. - F.Disposal of individual real estate with amount of at least NT\$100 million or 20 percent of the paid-in capital for the year ended December 31, 2023: None. - G.Related party transactions with purchase or sales amount of at least NT\$100 million or 20 percent of the paid-in capital for the year ended December 31, 2023: Please refer to attachment 5. - H.Receivables from related parties of at least NT\$100 million or 20 percent of the paid-in capital as of December 31, 2023: Please refer to attachment 6. - I.Derivative instrument transactions: None. - J.InterGroup relationships and significant interGroup transactions for the year ended December 31, 2023: Please refer to attachment 11. - (2)Information on investees - A.Investees over whom the Group exercises significant influence or control (excluding investees in Mainland China): Please refer to attachment 7.
+(1)Information on significant transactions

+A.Financing provided to others: None.

+- B.Endorsement/Guarantee provided to others: Please refer to attachment 1. - C.Marketable securities held as of December 31, 2024 (excluding investments in subsidiaries, associates and joint ventures): Please refer to attachment 2. - D.Individual securities acquired or disposed of with accumulated amount of at least NT\$ 300 million or 20 percent of the paid-in capital for the year ended December 31, 2024: Please refer to attachment 3. - E.Acquisition of individual real estate with amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2024: Please refer to attachment 4. - F.Disposal of individual real estate with amount of at least NT\$100 million or 20 percent of the paid-in capital for the year ended December 31, 2024: None. - G.Related party transactions with purchase or sales amount of at least NT\$100 million or 20 percent of the paid-in capital for the year ended December 31, 2024: Please refer to attachment 5. - H.Receivables from related parties of at least NT\$100 million or 20 percent of the paid-in capital as of December 31, 2024: Please refer to attachment 6. - I.Derivative instrument transactions: None. - J.InterGroup relationships and significant interGroup transactions for the year ended December 31, 2024: Please refer to attachment 12. - (2)Information on investees - A.Name, locations and related information of investees (excluding investees in Mainland China): Please refer to attachment 7. - B.Investees over which the Group exercises control shall be disclosed of information under Note 13(1): - a.Financing provided to others: None.

-- B.Investees over which the Group exercises control shall be disclosed of information under Note 13(1): - a.Financing provided to others: None. - b.Endorsement/Guarantee provided to others: None. - c.Marketable securities held as of December 31, 2023 (excluding investments in subsidiaries, associates and joint ventures): Please refer to attachment 9. - d.Individual securities acquired or disposed of with accumulated amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2023: None. - e.Acquisition of individual real estate with amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2023: Please refer to attachment 8. - f.Disposal of individual real estate with amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2023: None. - g.Related party transactions with purchase or sales amount of at least NT\$100 million or 20 percent of the paid-in capital for the year ended December 31, 2023: Please refer to attachment 10. - h.Receivables from related parties of at least NT\$100 million or 20 percent of the paid-in capital as of December 31 2023: None. - i.Derivative instrument transactions: None.
+- b.Endorsement/Guarantee provided to others: None. - c.Marketable securities held as of December 31, 2024 (excluding investments in subsidiaries, associates and joint ventures): Please refer to attachment 8. - d.Individual securities acquired or disposed of with accumulated amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2024: Please refer to attachment 9. - e.Acquisition of individual real estate with amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2024: Please refer to attachment 10. - f.Disposal of individual real estate with amount of at least NT\$300 million or 20 percent of the paid-in capital for the year ended December 31, 2024: None. - g.Related party transactions with purchase or sales amount of at least NT\$100 million or 20 percent of the paid-in capital for the year ended December 31, 2024: Please refer to attachment 11. - h.Receivables from related parties of at least NT\$100 million or 20 percent of the paid-in capital as of December 31 2024: None. - i.Derivative instrument transactions: None.